wilddeer/SlimeScroller/README.md

 ####`recalcWidth()`

 Recalculate Slime's width.
-Usefull when Slime's width or `display` property is changed.
+Usefull when Slime's width or `display` state is changed.
 Width recalculation runs automatically on window resize and device orientation change.

 ###Example